Unitary Patent System: Start of the Transitional Measures on January 1, 2023

 Starting from March 1, 2023, applicants for European patents can also file a declaration of an opt-out from the UPC.
 This opt-out request removes European patents from the jurisdiction of the UPC, allowing applicants to receive national parts of the patent instead of a Unitary patent for participating countries.
 The UPC’s jurisdiction currently includes Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, and Sweden.

-Additionally, the Unitary patent does not apply to EPC member states that are not eligible to be signatories of the UPCA, including Iceland, Norway, Turkey, Switzerland, Serbia, Albania, Macedonia, and the United Kingdom (UK).
+Additionally, the Unitary patent does not apply to EPC member states that are not eligible to be signatories of the UPCA, including Iceland, Norway, Turkey, Switzerland, Serbia, Albania, North Macedonia, and the United Kingdom (UK).

 4. Summary